Skip to content

 Additional mechanical testing, such as dead space analysis and connector compatibility, may be mandated based on device indications.

-To demonstrate compliance with FDA-recognized standards, the developer should allocate up to $400k for testing expenses.
-It is crucial to note that failure to conduct these tests will result in assuming all product risk.
+To demonstrate compliance with FDA-recognized standards, the developer should allocate up to $250k for testing expenses.
+It is crucial to note that failure to conduct these tests may result in unforeseen product failures.

 Manufacturing Considerations: